-Let us recall Hartshorne's conjecture A: \begin{conjecture}[{\cite[Conjecture 4.4]{Hartshorne}}] Let $X$ be a smooth projective variety, and let $Y$ be a smooth subvariety with ample normal bundle.
+Let us recall Hartshorne's Conjecture A: \begin{conjecture}[{\cite[Conjecture 4.4]{Hartshorne}}] Let $X$ be a smooth projective variety, and $Y$ be a smooth subvariety with ample normal bundle.
 Then $n[Y]$ moves in a large algebraic family for $n\gg0$. \end{conjecture}

 This was disproved by Fulton and Lazarsfeld.
-They constructed an ample rank $2$ vector bundle on $\mathbb{P}^2$, such that any multiple of the zero section in the total space of the vector bundle does not move.
+They constructed an ample rank $2$ vector bundle on $\mathbb{P}^2$, such that no multiples of the zero section in the total space of the vector bundle moves.

-In view of proposition \ref{prop: mov vs wmov}, theorem \ref{theorem: weakly movable} and proposition \ref{prop: weakly movable 1}, it seems reasonable for us to ask the following \begin{question} Let $X$ be a projective variety of dimension $n$.
+In view of Proposition \ref{prop: mov vs wmov}, Theorem \ref{theorem: weakly movable} and Proposition \ref{prop: weakly movable 1}, it seems reasonable for us to ask the following \begin{question} Let $X$ be a projective variety of dimension $n$.
 Do we have

-for $1\leq d \leq n-1$? \end{question}
+for $2\leq d \leq n-1$? \end{question}

-If the answer is yes, the cycle class of any nef subvariety of $X$ will lie in the movable cone.
-The key point in the question is that we only consider the cycle classes up to numerical equivalence; the movable cone is also defined to be the closure of the cone generated by movable cycles.
-This seems to be one of the weakest possible ways of stating the conjecture that relates positivity of the normal bundle of subvarieties and their movability.
-However, it is possible that the two cones are different in general.
+The answer is yes if and only if the cycle class of any nef subvariety of $X$ lies in the movable cone.
+The key points in the question, comparing to Hartshorne's Conjecture A, are that we only consider the cycle classes up to numerical equivalence; the movable cone is defined to be the \textit{closure} of the cone generated by movable cycles.
+This seems to be one of the weakest possible ways of stating a conjecture that relates positivity of the normal bundle of subvarieties and their movability.